Tanjim-hossain/cds-final-project-tst/README.md

 - Visualization and documentation

 ## Benchmark Results
-The benchmarking script tests insert and search for various dictionary sizes (from 100 up to 50,000 words).
+The benchmarking script tests the run time for insert and search for various dictionary sizes (from 100 up to 50,000 words).
 Results are plotted and also printed in the console/HPC output.

 ### Timing Table